Avi241/mascot/README.md

     gazebo

-#### If this shows any error follow the below step  or Move to usage step.
+#### If this shows any error follow the below step  if gazebo opens successfully Please move to usage step.

 #### If system uses LibGL as a Graphics driver there won't be any error.
 For the systems using Nvidia as a Graphcis Driver please follow the below step.